How to Breed Betta Fish: Expert A to Z Guide (with Pictured)

 Once your betta have spawned you’re going to need a whole new set up to help them thrive.

 If you did the initial spawning in a large enough tank (at least 10 gallons and up to 20 depending on the size of the spawn) you can use the original tank and most of what you’ve set up.
-But you will also want to buy several large glass jars or small fish bowls which you can use to separate aggressive males from the rest of the fry.
+But you will also want to buy several large glass jars or small fish bowls which you can use to separate the fry as they mature (which happens quickly!).

 Making Your Breeding Pair Comfortable

 Your breeding pair should be kept in the best conditions possible.
-This means they should have a tank with at least 3 gallons of water, a high-quality heater and an aquarium lamp that maintains their day/night cycle.
+This means both of them should have a tank with at least 5 gallons of water, a high-quality heater and an aquarium lamp that maintains their day/night cycle.

-A week before you start breeding, start feeding them live food.
-Live or dried brine shrimp, bloodworms, roaches, and specialist pellets all make for the best recommended betta foods.
+A few weeks before you start breeding, start feeding them live food.
+Live or dried brine shrimp, tubifex worms, roaches, and specialist pellets all make for the best recommended betta foods.

 Setting up the Spawning Tank